sadia136310/js-dom-events/README.md

                               JAVASCRIPT + HTML + CSS
                               DOM MANUPULATION
-JavaScript is a High Level, Interpreted Language.
+1.JavaScript is a High Level, Interpreted Language.
-To connect JS with html ,
+2.To connect JS with html ,
 For Internal script use script tag after all the body element Ex- 	<script>	…………..</script>
 For Externam script use it on same position and in scr give the JS file link.
 Ex.	<script src=”JavaScript.js”>…………..</script>